Sunday morning, New Year’s Eve 2017

 We signed up for a walking game drive to get a different perspective.
 Also, we’re ready for some physical activity.
 Riding in the safari vehicles is great for getting around and seeing many animals, but we wanted to see things a little more closely.
 We really expected many of the others in our group would opt for this as well, so were surprised to see only one other couple.
 This was wonderful since we could all see and hear what our guide was saying.

 Our guide was Bellamy, who was very knowledgeable.
-He a 458 magnum rifle.
+He carried a 458 magnum rifle.
 That will impress on anyone the risks of being on foot in this area.
 Bellamy told us to walk single file, and the last person was told to check behind us to see if we were being tracked.
 We would be following the tracks we found this morning, and other animals might be following those tracks as well.

 One of the first things we did was examine some scat – truly romantic.
 Bellamy explained that the white chunks came from a hyena.
 The hyena eats everything, including the bones which contain calcium.
 The brown chunks belong to a jackal.
 An ostrich had rested nearby and fluffed its wings, leaving an outline of its body.
 Giraffe had also left prints.
 If the scat and/or the prints are fresh, you know that the animal passed by recently and then you can look for its tracks and begin following them.